venice1200/MiSTer_i2c2oled/README.md

   Set to "yes" if you use an SSD1309 Display, "no" is default.
   This Option activates a one line offset.

+* Option `SSH1106`
+  Set to "yes" if you use an SSH1106 Display, "no" is default.
+  This Option activates different Display Ram addressing .

 * Option `ONECOLOR`
-  Set to "yes" if you use a SSD1306 Display with only one Color, "no" is default.
+  Set to "yes" if you want to use the new "OneColor" and "Original" Two-Color Pictures.
+  Set to "no" (default) uses only the "Original" Pictures with Header.
   This Option inverts the first 16 lines.

+* Option `INVERTHEADER`
+  Set to "yes" if you want the Header of the "original" Two-Color Pictures to be inverted.
+  Useful if you run an One-Color Display. "no" is default.
+  This Option inverts the first 16 lines.

 If you need to change the Display i2c Address add the following Option
 * Option `oledid`
   Set your Displays i2c Address by adding the Option `oledid` with your Displays i2c Address.
   Example: `oledid=3c`
   ❗ **Important**, you **need** to add the Option `oledaddr=0x${oledid}` **directly** one line behind `oledid`.

+### Picture Locations
+* **/media/fat/i2c2oled/Pix**
+  Location of the original Pictures with 16 Pixel Line Header (for TwoColor SSD1306 Display)
+* **/media/fat/i2c2oled/PRI**
+  Priority/Private Picture folder for the normal TwoColor Pictures.
+  Will not been touched by the Updater.
+* **/media/fat/i2c2oled/PRI_Onecolor**
+  Location of the new Pictures with Footer (for OneColor Displays)
+* **/media/fat/i2c2oled/PRI_Onecolor**
+  Priority/Private Picture folder for the new OneColor Pictures.
+  Will not been touched by the Updater.

 ### How does it work
 When the MiSTer boots up the script `/media/fat/i2c2oled/S60i2c2oled` is called.